For an up to date version of this text please go here.

 Determining the transit duration

 Once the radius of the star and thus the radius of the exoplanet is known, and having already measured the period and thus inferred the semi-major axis, it is possible to calculate the duration of the full transit .
-The full transit is measured as the duration of time when the planet obscures the disc of the star.
+The full transit is measured as the duration of time when any part of the planet obscures the disc of the star.
 The figures and derivations are adopted from “Transiting Exoplanets“, by Carole A. Haswell.

 The total transit duration is heavily dependent on the impact parameter which is defined as the sky-projected distance between the center of the stellar disc and the center of the planet disc at conjunction (The point in the orbit where two objects are most closely aligned, as viewed from Earth).
 In other words, the distance from the center of the planet to the center of the star at mid-transit as seen by the observer (Fig. 2).
 For a circular orbit it is mathematically written as: